A Highly Speculative Chronology of William Shakespeare’s Life & Times

 By March the Gunpowder Plotters’ tunnel under Parliament is about half-finished.
 They eventually abandon the tunnel when they locate another property with an old cellar that extends directly beneath Parliament.
 Conspirator Thomas Percy rents that property and the plotters shift their efforts to the new site.

-Shakespeare’s longtime partner and friend Gus Phillips dies in May at Mortlake.
-His will bequeaths special rings to Shakespeare, Burbage, Beeston and some of his other old showbiz pals.
+Shakespeare’s longtime partner and friend Gus Phillips dies sometime between the 4th and 13th of May at his home in Mortlake, Surrey.
+His will bequeaths special rings to Shakespeare, Burbage, Beeston, and some of his other old showbiz pals.

 The King’s Men’s summer tour takes them through Barnstaple, Saffron Walden and Oxford, where they perform Volpone and other plays.